pmaojo/n8n-ops/replit.md

 Project purpose: Operations tool for COMPILING and managing n8n workflows (not for deployment to hosting platforms) Custom ASCII art: User-provided "n8n deploy" ASCII art integrated into welcome screens
-Versioning: Uses Semantic Versioning (SemVer) with Git Flow workflow for multi-environment deployment
+Versioning: Uses Semantic Versioning (SemVer) with Git Flow workflow for multi-environment deployment Team Collaboration: Comprehensive system to prevent developers from stepping on each other using Git, branch protection, and automated conflict detection

 ## System Architecture